In today’s world, everyone has an excuse as to why they can’t be involved in their Church, serve the poor, or spend time in prayer.

 Blessed Chiara was diagnosed with cancer at the age of 16 and passed away on October 7th, 1990.
 Though she was in great pain, she would not take medicine to relieve it because she wanted to offer up her suffering.
 She was known for her exuberant joy and is a true witness to not letting your life’s circumstances determine your attitude.

 Venerable Antonietta Meo may soon be one of the youngest Saints of the Catholic Church.
 At the age of five she was diagnosed with cancer.
-Throughout her illness she wrote over one hundred letters to Jesus and Mary.
-These letters show a holiness beyond her years.
+Throughout her illness, she wrote over one hundred letters to Jesus and Mary.
+These letters show holiness beyond her years.

 St. Dominic faced many struggles that the youth of today deal with while in school.
 It seems that time and again he stood up for his beliefs and encouraged others to repent when they did wrong.
 He was very influential over his peers because of his example and life of prayer.
 St. Dominic died at the age of 15.
 His feast day is March 9th.